Data is gathered and used in most aspects of our lives, and is frequently used to inform the services and products which we use.

 We’ve been exploring how geospatial data can be used to inform delivery of strategic and national outcomes; from helping to develop National Planning Framework 4 (NPF4) to supporting delivery of £350m in community funding to support those affected by COVID-19.

-By bringing together datasets from across multiple themes (e.g. people, economy, transport, energy, environment, and built environment) planners are able to understand a place more holistically at multiple scales, from national and regional through to the local level.
+By bringing together datasets from across multiple themes (e.g. people, economy, transport, energy, environment, and built environment) planners are able to understand a place more holistically at multiple scales, from national and regional through to local level.

-By mapping the proposed and suggested developments collected during the call for ideas stage held in early 2020, we have provided a new way for people to interact with the process, and imagine how these could look should they be included in NPF4.
-This has proved to be a very helpful tool for the consultation process on the NPF4, allowing people to better see how places could develop in both their local area and across Scotland.
+By mapping the proposed and suggested developments collected during the call for ideas stage held in early 2020, we have provided a new way for people to interact with the process, and imagine how these could look should they be included in final NPF4.
+This proved to be a very helpful tool for the consultation process on the Draft NPF4, allowing people to better see how places could develop in both their local area and across Scotland.

 Clyde Mission’s purpose is to use the Clyde to drive sustainable and inclusive growth for the city, the region and Scotland.
 Led by the Scottish Government, the Mission brings together public and private sector partners to collaboratively harness the opportunities and competitive advantage of the River Clyde and the surrounding assets to deliver economic, social and environmental benefits.